OrangeFran/tagger/Readme.md

 Possible flags for the fields are:

 ```
 --artist
 --title
 --album
 --year
 --genre
 ```

 To get more outpu you can use the `-v` flag.

+__Manually add tags__

+If the `tag` command isn't right for you, I got you covered.
+With `manually` you can add tags manually.
+Just specifiy the target with `-t` and the tags you want to set with `--artist ARTIST` etc.
+Again, for more verbose output use `-v`.

 ### Dependencies